aknackiron/testdroid-documentation/appium/faq/index.md

 Cloud reserves the requested device and creates an Appium session for it.

-# Why are most of my Test Cases failing when executing a Suite of tests?
+# Why are most of my Test Cases excluded when executing a Suite of tests?
 <!-- tags: appium, best practice, faq -->

 There are some best practices to know when writing Appium tests.
 The test cases of a test suite should re-use the same webdriver between the tests and not recreate a new session every time.